 Why is aquarium GH important to your aquarium?

-The number one reason why you should monitor the GH of your aquarium comes down to one word…Osmoregulation.
+The number one reason why you should monitor the GH (general hardness) of your aquarium comes down to one word…Osmoregulation.

 Osmoregulation is a natural process that your fish do automatically.
 It’s like you or me breathing, meaning it just happens.